JetBrains-Research/astminer/README.md

 #### Local development

-In order to use specific version of library navigate to required branch and build local version of `astminer`:
+To use a specific version of the library, navigate to the required branch and build local version of `astminer`:
 ```shell
 ./gradlew publishToMavenLocal
 ```
-After that add `mavenLocal()` into `repositories` field inside your gradle configuration.
+After that add `mavenLocal()` into the `repositories` section in your gradle configuration.

 #### Examples